xGabrielR/Olist-Churn/README.md

 <img src="assets/airflow_dms_ingestion.png">

-After extraction, the Apache Airflow (orchestrator of the process) execute AWS EMR to build lakehouse (multi-hop) architecture with this new fresh data extracted from source using Spark, Apache Iceberg and AWS Glue Catalog I build a lakehouse in AWS.
-With the file in landing, I used Apache Iceberg lake to build a lakehouse multi-hop architecture, all ingestion scripts and pipelines using AWS technology and open source tools such as Spark, Apache Iceberg and Airflow.
-For serving and query layer I choosed Aws Athena to query AWS Glue Data Catalog, is a expensive tool, maybe I will change in future.
+After extraction, the Apache Airflow (orchestrator of the process) execute AWS EMR to build lakehouse (multi-hop) architecture with this new fresh data extracted, in EMR i work with Spark, Apache Iceberg and AWS Glue Catalog is possible to build a lakehouse in AWS.
+With the file in landing, I used Apache Iceberg to build a lakehouse multi-hop architecture, all ingestion scripts and pipelines using AWS technology and open source tools such as Spark, Apache Iceberg and Airflow.
+For serving and query layer I choosed Aws Athena to query AWS Glue Data Catalog icebergs, is a expensive tool, maybe I will change in future (check next steps on final of this readme).

 <img src="assets/airflow_emr_processing.png">

 With all available and clean data created with data engineering, now is the step of creating feature stores and ABT and include in main ETL of data engineering.
 I have created two feature stores and one ABT that is created after data engineering pipeline.
+I do not like SageMaker Feature store because i need to improve working with Spark inside a SageMaker for icebergs.
+If i have a central Feature Store that Is possible to query with Athena (Or other serving Tool) i can Query and build a Dashboard with feature stores for faster and productive way to share with business users the available Feature stores, is possible to Olist Power Users (Subject Experts) to validate features, share feedbacks, share new features and much more.

 <img src="assets/aws_emr_steps.png">

-Before creating the feature stores, I explored the previously created silver layer and gold layer of lakehouse, the main objective with this data is to analyze inconsistencies and business process, I have found several "problems" and observations related to purchase orders with a status different from "delivered", based on these problems and without being in the business context to understand these special orders, I assumed my work in creating the feature stores using only purchase orders already delivered available in Silver Layer from Lakehouse.
-I will write more about my decisions and exploration in README.
+Before creating the feature stores, I explored the previously created silver layer and gold layer of lakehouse created by data Engineer Team (Me :p), the main objective with this "Silver EDA" is to analyze inconsistencies and know business process, I have found several "problems" and observations related to purchase orders with a status different from "delivered", based on these problems/findings and without a Subject / Power User on my side to dive deep in business processo, i have created a some assumptions for this context to understand these special case orders, I assumed my work in creating the feature stores using only purchase orders already delivered available in Silver Layer from Lakehouse.
+I will write more about my decisions and exploration in this README.

 For Data Science, Exploration, Machine Learning, Business Metrics and my decisions is created inside a AWS SageMaker notebooks, is all inside two notebooks: ([exploration notebook](notebooks_churn/grc_eda.ipynb) and [modelling & business notebook](notebooks_churn/grc_modelling.ipynb)).

-All of this possible process is automatic with Terrafom and you can see a workflow in a image below.
+All of this possible process in AWS solutions is automatic created with Terrafom and you can see a workflow in a image below.

 <img src="assets/simple_aws_infra.png">